The Battle For Dawn, Part 1: The Making Of A North American Natural Gas Super Glut

 A lot of this has to do with some maintenance events that have gone on that have laid bare some of this decreased optionality out of the market...

-While seasonally recurring service outages an overhauls have contributed to price volatility, these sorts of stoppages are routine, i.e., logistical bottlenecks cannot explain the persistent basis widening between Canadian pricing benchmarks and benchmarks elsewhere.
+While seasonally recurring service outages and overhauls have contributed to price volatility, these sorts of stoppages are routine, i.e., logistical bottlenecks cannot explain the persistent basis widening between Canadian pricing benchmarks and benchmarks elsewhere.
 Moreover, simply due to that legacy production greatly exceeded present-day levels, we know that natural gas gathering and distribution infrastructure is adequate.

 Figure 2: Canadian Regional Natural Gas Production